anne-moshyedi/Natural_Language_Processing/README.md

 Navigate to http://localhost:8984/solr/.
 This should be up and running if the Solr installation worked in the previous step.
 From here, create a core called "new_core" within that admin site.
 If you run into any problems here, try creating the core via commandline, using the command "bin/solr create -c new_core".
 This reference can be used for more help https://lucene.apache.org/solr/guide/6_6/solr-cores-and-solr-xml.html.

 In order to upload the data and run this index-based fast lookup method, navigate to and run the "INDEX-BASED.ipynb" file in the Preliminary folder.

+### 5. Other setup
+There are many Python packages imported in the Jupyter Notebooks.
+If these are giving you errors, make sure to install them.